kennedy-whytech/ImageGallery-fastapi/README.md

 https://github.com/adobe/S3Mock

 ### Setup the fast-api app without docker.
 This can useful, since --network host may not work in your machine during testing
 ```
 uvicorn main:app --port 8006 --reload
 ```

-### Alernatively, run it with docker on non-mac machine.  --network host can be used.
-As mentioned, configure your $HOME/.aws/credentials, so that can be binded to the container
+Alernatively, run it with docker on non-mac machine.  --network host can be used.
+As mentioned, configure your $HOME/.aws/credentials, so that it can be binded to the container
 ```
 docker build -t kennedydocker/gallery_fast_api:latest .
 docker run --network host  -e ENV_NAME=development -e ORI_IMAGES_BUCKET=oriimagesbucket7566 -e RESIZED_IMAGES_BUCKET=resizedimagesbucket7566 -e DYANMODB_TABLE_NAME=image_meta --mount type=bind,source=$HOME/.aws,target=/root/.aws,readonly kennedydocker/gallery_fast_api:latest